ronanren/portfolio-performance-sync/README.md

 Track your portfolio performance account and get real-time data via api and widgets.

+## Project

+This project provides a real-time API to track and monitor your investment portfolio performance.
+It integrates with Portfolio Performance, a popular open-source portfolio tracking software, and enhances it with live market data.

+Key features:

+- Real-time portfolio value tracking with automatic currency conversion (USD/EUR)
+- Live market data updates every 5 minutes via Yahoo Finance
+- Secure API access with API key authentication
+- Simple JSON responses for easy integration with other tools
+- Health check endpoint for monitoring API status

+The API is built with FastAPI for high performance and easy deployment.
+It reads your Portfolio Performance XML export file and enriches it with current market prices to provide up-to-date portfolio valuations.

+### Widget Integration

+You can display your portfolio value directly on your iOS device using HTTPWidget:

+1. Install [HTTPWidget](https://apps.apple.com/th/app/httpwidget/id6447097633) from the App Store
+2. Configure a new widget with your API endpoint
+3. Add your API key in the headers
+4. Select the JSON path to display (e.g., `summary.total_portfolio_value`)
+5. Add the widget to your home screen for real-time portfolio monitoring

 ## Development

 Add your `portfolio.xml` file to the root of the project.